 - To be eligible the graduate student must have attended an undergraduate college/university that did not have a Phi Beta Kappa Chapter.

 - They must be completing their thesis by the May of the current academic school year.

 - Their Registrar’s Office will submit upon their behalf a letter of nomination from the faculty advisor, an official transcript of graduate work, and a copy of the undergraduate transcript.

 - The nominee must have completed a truly distinguished dissertation after taking an exceptional course of studies.

 The nomination must provide substantial evidence of “the attainment of a liberal education, the possession of liberal culture.”
-It should present a liberal education in same tradition used for electing undergraduate students to PBK.
+It should present a liberal education in same tradition used for electing undergraduate students to Phi Beta Kappa.
 A superior vocational education and record is insufficient for election.